Postgraduate financial information

 Prof Doc by Contribution to Practice (two years part time): £1,998 per annum plus non-refundable reading fee of £500.

-Please note that all fees quoted are for new students starting in the 2017/18 academic year and will be subject to an inflationary rise in subsequent years.
+Please note that all fees quoted are for new students starting in the 2018/19 academic year and may be subject to an inflationary rise in subsequent years.